Clayharms/Portfolio/README.md

 ## Overview

-This portfolio contains several data projects that demonstrate my skills and experience as a data analyst.
+This portfolio contains data projects that demonstrate my skills and experience as a data analyst.
 The projects showcase my ability to query data using SQL, analyze data in Excel, and create visualizations in Tableau.

-## Project Details
+## "BikeStores" Project Details

 ### BikeStores Data Analysis